DaemonEngine/Daemon/README.md

 ### MSYS2

-Also required:
-`base-devel`.

-64-bit: `mingw-w64-x86_64-{toolchain,cmake}`,
-_or_ 32-bit: `mingw-w64-i686-{toolchain,cmake}`.

-MSYS2 is an easy way to get MingW compiler and build dependencies, the standalone MingW on Windows also works.
+MSYS2 is the recommended way to build using MinGW on a Windows host.

+Required packages for 64-bit: `mingw-w64-x86_64-gcc`, `mingw-w64-x86_64-cmake`, `make`
+Required packages for 32-bit: `mingw-w64-i686-gcc`, `mingw-w64-i686-cmake`, `make`

 ## Downloading the sources for the game engine